-As organisations work towards overcoming the setback and bouncing back more robust, there’s an inherent need to adopt new and smarter approaches towards supply chain management.
+As organizations work toward overcoming the setback and bouncing back more robust, there’s an inherent need to adopt new and smarter approaches to supply chain management.

 Freight management is a part of the whole supply chain management process, an even more elaborate process.
 If you’re a shipper you can choose to outsource all the processes involved in supply chain management or one of them; for example freight management.